 Insulated Bubble Rolls

 As useful as shipping kits and insulated liners are, they’re not designed to keep individual products separated.
 Insulated bubble rolls handle that job beautifully—simply cut the length of insulated bubble you need and wrap your items properly.
-The 3/16” bubble provides reliable cushioning and the metalized liner keeps things cool while providing a barrier against heat, moisture and odors.
+The 3/16” bubble provides reliable cushioning and the metalized liner keeps things cool while providing a barrier against heat, moisture and odours.

 You can increase the effectiveness of insulated rolls by using cold temperature tape to seal any exposed openings.
 This’ll slow the loss of cool air and delay temperature increases.